ESG Data Table

 Total amount of water withdrawal of ground water and third-party sources (tap water, industrial water and pure water)

-Total Amount of Water Discharged (Non-Consolidated) Total amount of water discharged to rivers and to sewerage.
+Total amount of water discharged to rivers and to sewerage.

 *As for sites that do not measure the amount of water discharged, the amount of water withdrawal is considered as the water discharged.